 Six Ways to Prep Your Storage Container for Cooler Weather

-- Invest in Electrical Heating – Perhaps the most obvious way to prep a cargo container for colder weather is by investing in a heating unit to distribute warm air throughout the enclosed area.
-This can be accomplished through something as temporary as a portable space heater or as permanent as a custom heating unit.
-Both solutions will rely on the shelter’s electricity for power, but only the latter will require a contractor to cut the system an opening.
+- Invest in Electrical Heat.
+Perhaps the most obvious way to prep a cargo container for colder weather is by investing in a heating unit to distribute warm air throughout the enclosed area.
+This can be accomplished through something temporary. portable space heater or permanent custom heating unit, for example.
+Both solutions will rely on the shelter’s electricity for power.
+Only the latter will require a contractor to cut the system an opening.

-- Weatherstrip All Windows and Doors – Many custom storage containers are modified with several doors and windows that allow large amounts of air to leak in.
+- Weather-strip All Windows and Doors.
+Many custom storage containers are modified with several doors and windows that allow large amounts of air to leak in.
 While this might not prove a problem in warmer months, it can drastically diminish one’s comfort in colder climates.
-One way to resolve this issue is by weatherstripping the edges of each opening.
-Weatherstripping will not only prevent any cold air from coming in, but it will also stop hot air from escaping, saving an individual on unnecessary expenditures.
-To find out which weatherstripping works best for you, consult your local hardware shop today.
+One way to resolve this issue is by weather-stripping the edges of each opening.
+Weather-stripping will not only prevent any cold air from coming in.
+What it will do is stop hot air from escaping, saving an individual on unnecessary expenditures.
+To find out which weather-stripping works best for you, consult your local hardware shop today.

-- Cover the Floors – Just as walls often call for internal insulation, the floors of a container will also require some kind of covering.
-If you are using the space as an office or a hunting shelter, consider outfitting the area with a colorful rug.
+- Cover the Floors.
+Just as walls often call for internal insulation, the floors of a container will also require some kind of covering.
+A colorful rug would work in an office or a hunting shelter.
 If the structure is serving as a barn or kennel, cover the floors with straw or hay.
 Either solution will help keep the ground warm while retaining any preexisting heat.

 Your Choice in Custom Containers

 Do any of these solutions sound interesting to you?
 We can help make them happen!
-At USA-Containers, we are committed to customizing every container to each client’s liking.
+At USA-Containers, LLC we are committed to customizing every container to each client’s liking.
 We’ll add windows, doors, shelves, shutters, heating, cooling, and electrical, as asked.
 For additional information on our custom designs, check out our past projects, or give us a ring at 866-844-0919.
-Our office is located at 10069 Township Rd 1950 East, Smithshire, IL 61478, and we primarily service clients across Illinois, Iowa, Ohio and Missouri areas.
+Our office is located at 10069 Township Rd 1950 East, Smithshire, IL 61478.
+We primarily service clients across Illinois, Iowa, Indiana, Wisconsin, Ohio and Missouri areas.